hanabi/hanabi.github.io/docs/examples/pestilent-double-bluff.md

 ![Example Screenshot](/img/examples/pestilent-double-bluff.png)

-- It is the first turn of the game and Dr_Kakashi starts.
+- It is the first turn of the game and Kakashi starts.
-- Imagine that Dr_Kakashi clues number 2 to RaKXeR.
+- Imagine that Kakashi clues number 2 to RaKXeR.
 That would touch the red 2 as a _Play Clue_.
 - The next player is MasN.
 From MasN's perspective, this looks like a _Finesse_.
 MasN knows that he probably has the red 1 on his _Finesse Position_.
 MasN blind-plays his _Finesse Position_ and it is yellow 1 and successfully plays.
 MasN now knows that he was _Bluffed_.
 - The next player is Kyle.
 Kyle sees that from RaKXeR's perspective, a _Finesse_ just occurred, and the 2 in RaKXeR's hand is the yellow 2 (to connect to the yellow 1 that was blind-played).
 This is a problem (because the card really is red 2 and RaKXeR will go on to misplay it).
-- Kyle knows that Dr_Kakashi must be trying to communicate something extra.
+- Kyle knows that Kakashi must be trying to communicate something extra.
 When this kind of thing happens, it is usually a _Good Touch Bluff_, which means that someone else already has the yellow 2 clued in their hand.
-However, this is not the case because Dr_Kakashi gave the clue on the first turn of the game and obviously no-one has any clued cards in their hand yet.
+However, this is not the case because Kakashi gave the clue on the first turn of the game and obviously no-one has any clued cards in their hand yet.
 - This must be a _Pestilent Double Bluff_.
-Kyle can "heal" the situation by blind-playing his _Finesse Position_, and this was Dr_Kakashi's intent all along.
+Kyle can "heal" the situation by blind-playing his _Finesse Position_, and this was Kakashi's intent all along.
 Kyle blind-plays his _Finesse Position_ and it is blue 1 and it successfully plays.
-- From RaKXeR's perspective, Dr_Kakashi's move looked like a _Finesse_ after MasN blind-played the yellow 1.
+- From RaKXeR's perspective, Kakashi's move looked like a _Finesse_ after MasN blind-played the yellow 1.
 However, after Kyle also blind-played a card, RaKXeR gasped in surprise.
 Something special must be going on, since a _Finesse_ on the yellow 1 into the yellow 2 would never cause Kyle to blind-play.
 - Subsequently, RaKXeR knows that his 2 cannot be the yellow 2.
 Furthermore, RaKXeR also knows that his 2 cannot be the blue 2, because then MasN would not have blind-played anything.
 - Thus, RaKXeR knows that this must be a _Pestilent Double Bluff_ and marks his 2 as either a green 2, a red 2, or a purple 2.